tanadolmam/MapHistPlot/README.md

 * `ymax:int` - bottom value of y axis in map tile system
 * `colorMap:list` - list of 4-tuples in format of (R,G,B,A)

 Read CSV file from "output/zoomZ/dataZ" and store in 2 lists, __latitude__ and __longtitude__.
-This function will append point to a list equal to __speed__ of that point
+This function will append point to a list equal to __speed__ of that point.
 For example, if (lat,lon,spd) = (10.3,15.2,120).
 The __latitude__ list will have 10.2 equal to 120 elements.
-After this function read 500,000 rows of data or read to the end of csv soruce file, it will call `createHist2d(...)`
+After this function read 500,000 rows of data or read to the end of csv soruce file, it will call `createHist2d(...)`.

 ```
 createHist2d(lonList,latList, binSize,imgName,lt,rb,cm)